 As a school board member, Christine has seen firsthand how the NC General Assembly has failed to do what is needed for our children and our public schools.
 She fully understands the importance of public policy and how it directly impacts families.
 As a parent, daughter, and spouse, Christine has personal experience dealing with the stress of accessing needed health care services for her family.

-Christine is committed to keeping our State a place that attracts the best teachers who will educate our children and grandchildren, a place where citizens have full access to health care and health insurance, a place with open government engages and responds to concerned residents.
-She understands that we need a state legislature that works for all people.
+Christine is committed to keeping our State a place that attracts the best teachers who will educate our children and grandchildren, a place where people have full access to health care and health insurance, a place with open government that engages and responds to concerned residents.
+She understands we need a state legislature that works for all people.